ACMWatUC/acmwuc.github.io/README.md

-# site-source-code
+# acmwuc.github.io

-This is the source code for the acmwuc.org website.
+This is the code for the acmwuc.org website.